Exporting to Gmail

-Log-in to your BEE Pro account, choose your favorite template, then edit and save it as a message.
-When your message is ready, click on the Export message button in the Message Details page.
+Log in to your BEE Pro account, choose your favorite template, then edit and save it as an email.
+When your email is ready, click on the Export button on the Email Details page.

 And then click on Push to your sending system.

-A new window will be displayed with the connectors' list.
+A new window will display the connectors list.
 Select Gmail.

 Follow the steps to log in.
-Your credentials are not stored in BEE Pro: they are just used to connect your accounts.
-Then, log-in to your Gmail account and you will find your email in the Drafts folder!
+Your credentials are not stored in BEE Pro.
+They are only used to connect your accounts.
+Finally, you can log in to your Gmail account and you will find your email in the Drafts folder!

 2. Gmail Add-on

-No registration is required to use the BEE email templates within your Gmail account.
-To get started, just install the add-on and start creating your new beautifully designed emails!
+A BEE Pro account is not required to use BEE email templates within your Gmail account.
+To get started, install the add-on and start creating your new emails inside your inbox!
 The add-on includes several ready-for-use templates that have been selected specifically for Gmail.

-However, if you have a BEE Pro account, you can use the add-on to import a design using the hosted message URL.
-This method means that you never have to export your design!
-If this sounds like what you're looking for, head over to our BEE Templates Add-on for Gmail article for the full details.
+However, if you have a BEE Pro account, you can use the add-on to import a design using the hosted design URL.
+To learn more, head over to our BEE Templates Add-on for Gmail article for the full details.

-Unfortunately, Gmail has some limitations (e.g. it ignores email responsiveness) when used as a sending platform.
-To make the most out of the Gmail integrations, we suggest you keep your design simple and in a single column.
+Unfortunately, Gmail has some limitations when used as a sending platform.
+Most notably, it ignores mobile responsiveness.
+To make the most out of the Gmail integrations, we suggest keeping your design simple and in a single column.

-Note that Gmail also will clip your message if the HTML file is over 102KB.
-This can happen regardless of whether or not you are using Gmail as your sending platform, so be mindful of the size of your exported message.
-While our HTML parser will do its best to reduce the size of the HTML file, certain things may greatly increase the HTML footprint.
-Below we've listed some common causes of this issue and how to avoid them
+Note that Gmail also will "clip" your design if the HTML file is over 102KB.
+This can happen regardless of how the email is sent, so be mindful of the size of your exported design.
+While our HTML parser will reduce the size of the file, some elements may increase the HTML footprint.
+Below we've listed some common causes of this issue and how to avoid them.

-- Heavily formatted text If your message is text-heavy, start with plain text and don't apply any formatting until all text is in place.
+- Heavily formatted text If your design is text-heavy, start with plain text and don't apply any formatting until all text is in place.

 - Using the hide on desktop/mobile feature Try to create a single design optimized for any type of device.
-While the hide on desktop/mobile feature is helpful, it creates conditional statements and often requires duplication of content, which can quickly generate a lot of extra HTML.
+Hiding content creates conditional statements and often requires duplication of content as well.
+This can result in a large HTML file.

-- Adding news rows for each content block When possible, stack content blocks inside of the same row.
+- Adding new rows for each content block When possible, stack content blocks inside of the same row.

-- Frequent use of dividers Use padding in place of dividers to cut down on the HTML footprint for your message.
+- Frequent use of dividers Use padding in place of dividers to cut down on the HTML footprint for your design.

-This is by no means a comprehensive list, so if you need any more help troubleshooting why Gmail is clipping your message, feel free to let us know!
+Keep in mind that this is by no means a comprehensive list!
+If you need any more help troubleshooting why Gmail is clipping your email, feel free to let us know!